SAFEGUARDING

 Safeguarding children is everyone’s responsibility and we encourage all adults, both within our school and beyond to report anything which may be of concern.

 We firmly believe in a pro-active and strategic approach to safeguarding, helping our young people know how to keep themselves safe.
 However, our students should also know where to go and who to talk to if they feel unsafe.
-We promote this ethos through our Assembly programme, our tutor time Value sessions, our PSHE curriculum and though wider examples across the whole curriculum.
+We promote this ethos through our Assembly programme, our PSHE curriculum, our pastoral structure and through wider examples across the whole curriculum.

 WHO’S WHO?